radgrad/radgrad/gitbook/use-cases.md

 1. The student performs an action that leads to a new level.
 For example, they have an opportunity approved which puts them over the top.
 2. RadGrad notifies the student that they have achieved Level X and that they can receive a new laptop sticker from an ICS advisor.
 3. The student goes to the ICS advisor.
-The ICS advisor checks off their name on a list (so that students can't get multiple stickers for a single level) and gives them a sticker.
+The ICS advisor gives them a sticker and indicates in RadGrad that they have received it.

 ### New mentor enrollment {#new-mentor}